durgesh-plum/e2e-data-engineering-project/README.md

 - SQL Warehouse for Power BI → semantic layer separation
 - Config-driven ingestion → scalable dataset onboarding
 - Star schema → analytics-first design

----
-🛠️ Technical Challenges & Resolutions
-Challenge: Ensuring that re-running the pipeline wouldn't result in duplicate records or corrupted data in the Silver layer.

-Resolution: Shifted from a simple "Overwrite" logic to a Delta MERGE approach.
-By matching on business keys (e.g., order_id, customer_id), the pipeline performs upserts—updating existing records and inserting new ones—ensuring the layer remains conformed and idempotent.